micah0912/SourceCodeObfuscator.py/README.md

 **SourceCodeCharacterFilter** :
 - Contains Filters used to manage programing characters.

+**SourceCodeCleanupFilter** :
+- Contains Filters used to control decision or result in cleanup process.

-**SourceCodeLicenseFilter** :
+**SourceCodeLayoutFilter** :
-- Contains Filters used to control decision or result in licensing process.
+- Contains Filters used to control decision or result in layout process.

 <br>

-*Example of Editing A Commented Out Template*
+*Example of Changing RemoveHead Descision*

+\* when user enables the option `omit_space` or `omit_tab` or `remove_space` or `remove_tab`, RemoveHead filter will triggered to make further decisions based on the programming language.

 <details>
 <summary>long syntax</summary>